-SOCI 5005 [0.5 credit] Recurring Debates in Social Thought
+Recurring Debates in Social Thought

 Recurring issues and debates in the discipline.
-Topics

-such as the nature of social science; the objective world versus social construction; questions of evidence, meaning and measurement; agency versus structure; the relation between research and praxis; knowledge and power, may be considered.
+Topics such as the nature of social science; the objective world versus social construction; questions of evidence, meaning and measurement; agency versus structure; the relation between research and praxis; knowledge and power, may be considered.

-Prerequisite(s): restricted to M.A. students in sociology.
+Prerequisite(s): restricted to graduate students in sociology.
 Others may be admitted by permission of the Department.